Pushed, pulled and pushmi-pullyu fronts of the Burgers-FKPP equation: The proof of Theorem for

 whence \be \int_x^\infty \tilde u(t,y)dy\le \ee which are double-exponentially small on the scales $\eta = O( e^{-(\frac{1}{2}-\gamma)\tau})$ for any $\gamma \in (0,1/2)$ (recall that $x = \eta e^{\tau/2}$).

-Finally, the asymptotics in~\eqref{calb} yield the approximate Dirichlet boundary condition for $\omega$ at~$\eta = -e^{(1/2-\gamma)\tau}$.
+Finally, the asymptotics in~\eqref{calb} yield the approximate Dirichlet boundary condition for $\omega$ at~$\eta = -e^{-(1/2-\gamma)\tau}$.
 Indeed, we have \be \ee

 In order to analyze the long-time behavior of $\omega$, the main point is the following.
 The above arguments show that $\omega(\tau,\eta)$ should be well-approximated by the solution to the linear problem~(\ref{dec714}) with the Dirichlet boundary condition.
-The linear operator $L$, given by~(\ref{dec1128}), is compact and self-adjoint on~$H^1_0(e^{\eta^2/4}d\eta;\Rm_+)$.
-Its spectrum consists of the eigenvalues $0,1,2,\dots$, and its principal eigenfunction is $\eta e^{-\eta^2/4}$.
+The linear operator $\cL$, given by~(\ref{dec1128}), is compact and self-adjoint on~$H^1_0(e^{\eta^2/4}d\eta;\Rm_+)$.
+Its spectrum consists of the eigenvalues $0,1,2,\dots$, and its principal eigenfunction is $\eta e^{-\eta^2/4}$ (in general, the eigenfunctions are given by the odd Hermite polynomials).
 Hence, the dominant behavior for $\omega(\tau,\eta)$ as $\tau\to+\infty$ should be given by $\alpha_\infty \eta e^{-\eta^2/4}$, for some $\alpha_\infty$ depending on the initial data.
 This simple picture is complicated by the error terms in~\eqref{jun21757} and the ``not quite zero" boundary condition~\eqref{e.c7305}.
 However, they have ``fast'' decay, so, with careful analysis, they can be suitably controlled.
 This is the argument in a nutshell, even though the details of the proof are more intricate.

 In order to carry out this strategy, the authors of~\cite{NRR1} require exactly the four ingredients listed above: equations for the super- and sub-solutions (given in our case by~\eqref{dec714} and~\eqref{e.c7304}), double-exponential decay of the coefficients in the right side of~\eqref{jun21757} (see~\eqref{dec708} and~\eqref{calb}), and the approximate Dirichlet boundary condition, as in~\eqref{e.c7305}.
 Thus, the strategy of that paper, which involves constructing successively more precise sub- and super-solutions of $\omega$ using the spectral properties of $L$, can be applied without alteration.
 As such, we state the following lemma giving the asymptotics of $\omega$ and omit the details.